-We are furnishing the accompanying proxy statement and proxy card to our stockholders on the internet, rather than mailing printed copies of those materials to each stockholder.
+Only holders of record of our common stock and our preferred stock at the close of business on April 14, 2021 are entitled to notice of and to vote at the Meeting or at any postponement or adjournment thereof.
+We are furnishing the accompanying proxy statement and proxy card to holders of our common stock and holders of our preferred stock (the collectively, the "stockholders") on the internet, rather than mailing printed copies of those materials to each stockholder.
 Since you received a Notice of Internet Availability of Proxy Materials, you will not receive printed copies of the proxy statement and proxy card unless you request them by following the instructions on the Notice of Internet Availability of Proxy Materials.
 The Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review the proxy statement and vote your proxy.
-If you have not received a copy of the Notice of Internet Availability of Proxy Materials, please contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at 520 Madison Avenue, 41 st Floor, New York, NY 10022 or you can call us by dialing 212-813-4900.
+If you have not received a copy of the Notice of Internet Availability of Proxy Materials, please contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at One Vanderbilt Avenue, Suite 3400, New York, NY 10017 or you can call us by dialing 212-813-4900.

-If you are unable to attend the Meeting, we encourage you to vote your proxy by following the instructions provided on the Notice of Internet Availability of Proxy Materials or the proxy card.
+If you are unable to participate in the virtual Meeting, we encourage you to vote your proxy by following the instructions provided on the Notice of Internet Availability of Proxy Materials or the proxy card.
 Stockholders may also request from us free of charge printed copies of the proxy statement and proxy card by following the instructions on the Notice of Internet Availability of Proxy Materials.
 In the event there are not sufficient votes for a quorum at the time of the Meeting, the Meeting may be adjourned in order to permit further solicitation of proxies by the Company.

-Our Board of Directors unanimously recommends that you vote "FOR" the re-election of one of our directors and "FOR" the ratification of our selection of Ernst & Young LLP.
+Our Board of Directors unanimously recommends that you vote "FOR" the election of the four director nominees and "FOR" the ratification of our selection of Ernst & Young LLP.